enchant97/note-mark/site/content/docs/setup/configuration.md

     - profile
 - ID Token: MUST be signed JWT, JWE NOT supported

+> *TIP*: OIDC will only work if Note Mark is running with https

 Depending on your SSO provider the issuer URL may be different, see below for examples:

 If your provider is not listed, please see requirements listed above.
 No further support will be given, as every provider & setup cannot be tested.